 I know we don’t like to hear this one because it could cost more money to make smaller shipments more frequently.
 But instead of shipping three or four months’ worth of inventory into Amazon, we’re more likely going to have to do it once or twice a month; at the very most, I would say every two months because, in part, more frequent, but smaller shipments will increase your sell-through.
 And that’s what Amazon wants to see.

 They want to see that you’re good at turning your inventory over, and this should trigger Amazon to want to give you more space.
 It’s ironic: we’re all trying to get higher restock limits, and at the same time, we have to start thinking about keeping our utilization down so we’re not maxing out those limits.
 Max out your limits, doesn’t seem to be an effective trigger to Amazon to increase those limits, unfortunately.

 The benefit of getting your utilization down, getting those restock limits up, and not using all of that space is that you will have the extra space if you do want to launch more products and are trying to scale more quickly.

 Additionally, if you’re sending smaller shipments, not palletizing them will potentially help you get them checked faster because it takes less time and is processed a little differently.

-Question: “Restock limits cause me to ship products via air ($15 per unit) instead of boat ($1 per unit).
+An Amazon seller asked: “Restock limits cause me to ship products via air ($15 per unit) instead of boat ($1 per unit).
 Doesn’t it account for overseas shipment transit times?”